Dom Luís I Bridge: Architecture

 The bridge is situated in an isolated, urban area over the River Douro between the granite banks, where the Cathedral of Porto and the escarpment of the Serra do Pilar form a box valley.
 It is 1 km from the bridge of D. Maria Pia and, farther along, the Arrábida Bridge.
 On the Porto side, the lower deck connects the Cais da Ribeira and the upper Avenida Vímara Peres, while the bank of Vila Nova de Gaia to the Avenida Diogo Leite and Avenida da República, respectively.
-Access to the Porto side is located along the Pillars of Ponte Pênsil, while the Guindais Funicular, the Church and Shelter of Ferro, the Fernandina Walls and the Monastery of Serra do Pilar.
+Access to the Porto side is located along the Pillars of Ponte Pênsil.
+At the same time, the Guindais Funicular, the Church and Shelter of Ferro, the Fernandina Walls, and the Monastery of Serra do Pilar.

-The iron bridge has two decks, of differing heights and widths, between which develop a large 172.5 m diameter, central arch supporting these upper and lower decks.
+The iron bridge has two decks, of differing heights and widths, between which develops a large 172.5 m diameter, central arch supporting these upper and lower decks.
 Both decks are moored to the riverbanks by means of masonry piers.
-Those in the upper deck, are rectangular with a trimmed cornice finish, consisting of two staggered registers separated by cornice and interlacing struts.
+Those in the upper deck are rectangular with a trimmed cornice finish, consisting of two staggered registers separated by cornice and interlacing struts.
 The lower deck is based on large foundations supporting molded cornices and wedges linked together by a felled arch, and framed by interlacing beams.
 At the base of the arches, facing the riverbanks, are large marble plaques with inscriptions "PONTE LUIZ I", and on the upstream face are stones representing royal coat-of-arms, with a shield framed by garlands.
 At the base of the lower deck, are iron-pillared, pyramidal-truncated pillars, erected in three sections, that attach to the upper deck.

-The bridge has an asphalt pavement for vehicular traffic, separated by cast iron guards, that limit the pedestrian sidewalks, that develop laterally.
-The central arch emerges from the bollards at the foundations and decreasing thickness towards the center.
+The bridge has an asphalt pavement for vehicular traffic, separated by cast iron guards, which limit the pedestrian sidewalks, which develop laterally.
+The central arch emerges from the bollards at the foundations and decreases in thickness towards the center.
 The upper deck, also flanked by pedestrian walkways protected by cast iron guards (similar to the lower deck), was also asphalt-paved until converted to carry light rail trains of the Porto Metro in the mid-2000s.
 From this deck are lamps used for illumination, confronting and connected, forming decorative circles at the angles.
-Under the guard is cut-out-like lambrequin decorated with phytomorphic elements.
+Under the guard is a cut-out-like lambrequin decorated with phytomorphic elements.